Explik/diybirdyapp/docs/backend-architecture.md

 All data in the system is store as a graph nodes and connections.

 There are currently 3 different kinds of data:
-1. Concepts - Concepts contains metadata like language and grammatical terms
+1. Concepts - Concepts contains metadata like language and grammatical terms.
+These are generally not shown in the UI.
-2. Content - Content contains displayable content in the UI
+2. Content - Content contains displayable content in the UI.
-3. Exercises - Exercises contains
+3. Exercises - Exercises contains displayable composition of content in the UI.

 The exact layout of the graph is described in graph-representation.md